Needless to say, this is my provisional review of The Last Jedi. And yeah, it’s probably going to get ugly at times.

 Unfortunately, there are other big problems with The Last Jedi.

 The whole sequence on the casino planet also felt like the most unnecessary and meaningless detour in any Star Wars film.
-It took up so much screen time and served no purpose whatsoever.
+It took up so much screen time and seemed to serve no purpose whatsoever: the entire Finn/Rose B-plot seemed to serve no purpose.
+I’m just not seeing the point of ‘DJ’, Canto Bight or the animal rights detour.

 Speaking of pointless, John Boyega‘s character, Finn, has already become a pointless character after just one film.
 And Captain Phasma – that pointless character that, for some reason, people were getting so excited about – gets a pointless death after a pointless fight with another pointless character, and this being after having already been a pointless presence in The Force Awakens.